ZaidShahzad/flutterflow-firebase-emulator-guide/README.md

 ## Prerequisites

 - FlutterFlow Desktop Application (Windows/Mac)
+- Must be on a paid FlutterFlow plan that offers "Code Download"
 - Firebase CLI installed on your computer
-- Node.js and npm installed
+- Node.js (v20) and npm installed
 - Git (for cloning this repository)

 ## Quick Start